jacquelineadean/Good-README-Generator/README.md

 ![How-to Video](/Assets/GeneratorTutorial.webm)

 # Usage
 The application is designed to run within the command-line.
-Once the user has installed the program and run the "npm install" command, they will need to run "node index.js" to begin the prompt regarding the README content.
+Once the user has installed the program and run the "npm install" command, they will need to run "npm start" to begin the prompts regarding the README content.
 The user will then need to answer the questions accordingly and at the end they will receive a success message and a README will be generated within the folder.

 # Questions
 For any questions, please connect with me: